Bulletin

 Notes:

-Explanation to the Second Article of the Apostles Creed
+Explanation to The Third Article of the Apostle’s Creed

 Offering